Chapultepec Castle an amazing Royal Castle that you should visit if you are in Mexico City.

-Chapultepec Castle is decorated with beautiful murals, some of them are painted by José Clemente Orozco, David Alfaro Siqueiros, Gabriel Flores García, Eduardo Sorales and Juan O’Gorman.
+Chapultepec Castle is decorated with beautiful murals, some of them painted by José Clemente Orozco, David Alfaro Siqueiros, Gabriel Flores García, Eduardo Sorales, and Juan O’Gorman.

 If you can avoid the weekends or the holidays will be perfect and in the morning is the perfect time to visit, at that moment you can enjoy and take all the time you want and of course all the photos.

 Tips when you visit The Castle